Fizza129/ASIL-Gen/README.md

 ---

 ## Notes
-- **Dataset Usage**: The `Scenario Dataset` contains 1,000 variations for each base scenario.
+- **Dataset Usage**: The `Scenario Dataset` contains 1,000 variations for each unique scenario.
 Extract and copy files as instructed.
 - **Custom Generation**: Modify scripts in `Scenario Generation Scripts/` to create new scenario variations.

 ---